Documentation Index

 Overview

-- Poolside Web Assistant: Browser-based chat interface
+- Poolside Chat: Browser-based chat interface

 - Poolside Console: Browser-based interface for managing models, configuring agents and integrations, controlling access, and monitoring usage